How to speak multiple languages without mixing them up

 My first attempt of speaking two foreign languages seriously was in Rome, when I was working at a youth hostel learning Italian but getting lots of Spanish guests.
-At the time Spanish was the only language I had confident command over.
+At the time, Spanish was the only language I had a confident command over.

-At first, I was indeed producing a kind of “espaliano” when trying to speak either, but forcing myself to speak Spanish constantly every day, while also doing the same for Italian while I was learning and improving it meant that I learned how to compartmentalise them in my head.
+At first, I was indeed producing a kind of “espaliano” when trying to speak either, but forcing myself to speak Spanish constantly every day, while also doing the same for Italian while I was learning and improving it meant that I learned how to compartmentalise each language in my head.

 I have other tricks below, but nothing can ever beat just using both languages on the same day (once you speak at least one confidently already) to get yourself used to switching between them and truly appreciating the many differences.